bobbyiliev/introduction-to-sql/ebook/en/content/100-mysqldump.md

 You can even set a cronjob to automate the backups above, that way you would have regular backups of your databases.

-In order to do that you need to make sure that you have the following content in your .my.cnf file.
+In order to do that, you need to make sure that you have the following content in your `.my.cnf` file.
 The file should be stored at:

 ```
 /home/your_user/.my.cnf